hashicorp/design-system/website/docs/components/form/form-primitives/partials/code/how-to-use.md

-The base form elements collected in this page are used internally as building blocks for the "field" and "group" controls, but can also be used in special cases when you need to implement custom layouts or controls in forms.
-Unless strictly needed, we **strongly** suggest to use the pre-defined "field" and "group" controls provided by the system (you can find them in the other "form" documentation pages).

-#### Form::Label
+## Form::Label

-The most basic invocation just needs a text passed to the component and a `controlId` argument (the ID of the form control associated with the label):
+The most basic invocation requires text to be passed and a `controlId` argument (the ID of the form control associated with the label):

 ```handlebars
 <Hds::Form::Label @controlId="control-ID">My label</Hds::Form::Label>